Julian-Barth/Julian-Barth/README.md

 ### Let's Connect! 🤝

-Feel free to reach out if you're interested in collaborating or discussing anything related to chemistry, engineering, or sustainability! 🚀
+Feel free to reach out if you're interested in collaborating or discussing anything related to chemistry, engineering, or sustainability! 🚀 (julian.barth@epfl.ch)